-Chris Beatty is in his first season as wide receivers coach at Wisconsin.
+Chris Beatty is in his second season as wide receivers coach at Wisconsin.

-Beatty, who has coaching experience in three major FBS conferences, comes to Madison after most recently serving as co-offensive coordinator and quarterbacks coach at Illinois in 2012.
+Beatty has coaching experience in three major FBS conferences, came to Madison after most recently serving as co-offensive coordinator and quarterbacks coach at Illinois in 2012.

 Prior to joining the Illini, Beatty coached wide receivers and served as offensive recruiting coordinator at Vanderbilt in 2011.
 That followed a three-year stint as running backs and slot receivers coach at West Virginia from 2008-10, where he also served as the Mountaineers' director of recruiting.

-Beatty got his start at the FBS level as Northern Illinois' running backs coach in 2007, taking over for current Wisconsin assistant head coach Thomas Hammock, who held the running backs position with the Huskies from 2005-06.
+Beatty got his start at the FBS level as Northern Illinois' running backs coach in 2007, taking over for former Wisconsin assistant head coach Thomas Hammock.

 He began his college coaching career as the offensive coordinator at Hampton, where he also coached quarterbacks and wide receivers in 2006.

-Nine of Beatty's former players have gone on to the NFL, and he also has also mentored 13 all-conference performers.
+Ten of Beatty's former players have gone on to the NFL, and he also has also mentored 14 all-conference performers.

 A 1994 graduate of East Tennessee State, where he was a standout wide receiver, Beatty played professionally in the Canadian Football League before becoming a successful high school coach in Virginia.
-He led Landstown High School to a 40-2 record from 2003-05 and won a state championship with a team that featured Minnesota Vikings WR Percy Harvin.
+He led Landstown High School to a 40-2 record from 2003-05 and won a state championship with a team that featured Seattle Seahawks WR Percy Harvin.

 While at Vanderbilt, he helped the Commodores win the 2011 Liberty Bowl, and he was part of three straight bowl appearances during his time at West Virginia.
 His stint with the Mountaineers also included the 2010 Big East championship.